Woman opens emergency exit and jumps out of plane

 "I realized when the door popped open and a woman stepped out of it," passenger Hampton Friedman told CNN.
 He was sitting across the aisle and posted a short video of the open door.

 The woman, who was not identified, was treated for non-life threatening injuries.
-She was not charged, but taken for a psychological evaluation, said CNN affiliate KHOU.
+She was not charged.

-"I've flown all over the world and I've been on lots of really long flights and I've never experienced anything like this," another passenger, Cathy Cole, told the affiliate.
-"I have no earthly idea why she would want to do that."